fminiati/apecode/README.md

                            const bool a_line_emission,
                            const Real a_kernel_tolerance) const;

-Thus instead of a_abundance_model and a std::vector< unsigned > of atomic numbers here the API takes as input a std::vector< ElementAbundance >.
+Here instead of a_abundance_model and a std::vector< unsigned > of atomic numbers the API takes as input argument a std::vector< ElementAbundance >.
 ElementAbundance is the following struct type:

     struct ElementAbundance
     {